boombox-LMS/b5x/README.md

 To see what the final edited result might look like, view the [*Intro to Boombox LMS* example topic directory](code/b5x-cli/example-topics/intro-to-boombox-lms/).

-## Previewing and publishing a topic
+## Publishing a topic

-To preview a topic, Jen can simply publish it without editing its access permissions; the access permissions default to the author only.
+To publish a topic, Jen uses the CLI to build its data, then pastes that into the publishing UI of the viewer app:

-`b5x publish intro-to-boombox-lms`
+`b5x build intro-to-boombox-lms`

-To publish the topic to a broader audience, Jen can revise the topic's permissions in its `topic-config.yaml` file, and publish a new version.

-Either way, the publish command executes the following steps:

-- Combine all of the documents as `<document>` tags nested inside of a `<topic>` tag
-- Parse the resulting XML into API-consumable JSON data (see the [seed file for *Intro to Boombox LMS*](code/b5x-api/src/db/manager/subwrappers/seeder/defaultTopicFiles/intro-to-boombox-lms-vseed.b5x)), with an extra step of converting any text content to HTML strings using a Markdown parser, in case they contain Markdown syntax
-- Ship the JSON to an instance of `@b5x/api`, the backend server app.
+Jen can then paste that into the dropzone at /publish on the viewer app to create a new topic or update an existing one.

 ## Viewing a topic

-Once the topic is published, it can be viewed in `@b5x/viewer`, the front-end app.
-The learner can either navigate to the topic from the catalog of topics, or go directly to the topic using its dedicated URL.
+Once the topic is published, it can be found in the topic catalog, and also navigated to directly at /topics/intro-to-boombox-lms in the viewer app.

 Either way, when the learner launches the topic, they are auto-enrolled in it; the enrollment represents their individual relationship to the topic, and a way to store their challenge responses and other data related to the topic.